lokalized/lokalized-java/README.md

 ### Recursive Alternatives

 You can exploit the recursive nature of alternative expressions to reduce logic duplication.
-Here, we define a toplevel alternative for `groupSize <= 1` which itself has alternatives for `MASCULINE` and `FEMININE` cases.
+Here, we define a toplevel alternative for `groupSize <= 1` which itself has alternatives for `GENDER_MASCULINE` and `GENDER_FEMININE` cases.
 This is equivalent to the alternative rules defined above but might be a more "comfortable" way to express behavior for some.

 Note that this is just a snippet to illustrate functionality - the other portion of this localized string has been elided for brevity.